 Your protective glasses may be removed when sleeping, and may be temporarily removed when showering, washing your face, or applying eye drops as long as you are not exposed to direct sunlight.
 Twenty-four hours after your final light treatment, no further changes can be made to the implanted Light Adjustable Lens, and you can remove the UV protective glasses and enjoy your custom vision!

 Think you might need cataract surgery?
-Schedule an appointment with our Birmingham, MI cataract surgeons at Oakland Ophthalmic Surgery to discover if you qualify for cataract surgery.
+Schedule an appointment with our Birmingham and Troy, MI cataract surgeons at Oakland Ophthalmic Surgery to discover if you qualify for cataract surgery.

 “More than half of all Americans will have cataract surgery by age 80.”